benchopt/benchopt/doc/tutorials/add_solver.rst

 Implementation
 --------------

+Once the Python file created, we can start implementing the solver by adding methods and attributes to the solver class.

 - **Specifying the solver parameters**

-Define a class attribute ``parameters`` to add parameters describing the internal functioning of the solver.
+You can specify the parameters describing the internal functioning of the solver by adding an attribute ``parameters``.
 This attribute is a dictionary whose keys are the parameters of the solver.

 For ``skglm``, the Lasso estimator has arguments to specify the working set strategy and its initial size.